 - For men, 64% kept as-is, 12% exchanged completely and 23% altered it.

-To read more of John’s perspective in Independent Retailer click here.
+To read more of John’s perspective on Valentine’s Day gifting 2021 in Independent Retailer click here.

 Kevin Payne is the Vice President of Corporate Marketing for GiftNow